Firdous2307/personal-finance-tracker/README.md

 Added successfully.

+## Running the Tests

+**Standalone Testing**: Run the test files (test_budget.py and test_alerts.py) independently to verify the functionality.

+**Integrated Testing**: Run main.py and perform transactions to see how the budgets and alerts behave in a real use case.

+I initially rushed into integrating the components without conducting standalone testing first, which isn't the best practice.
+I realize now that performing standalone tests before integration is crucial for ensuring each component functions correctly on its own.

+**sys.path.insert:**

+This line adds the app directory to the sys.path, allowing the script to find and import alert.py, budget.py, and transaction.py from the app directory.

  ## Thinking

  - A budget system??
 Users should be able to set financial goals and monitor their spending.